spShashankGit/Dev-Journal/who_needs_an_architect.md

 > He saw agile methods, in manufacturing and software development, as a shift that seeks to contain complexity by reducing irreversibility as opposed to tackling other complexity drivers.
 > I think that one of an architect’s most important tasks is to remove architecture by finding ways to eliminate irreversibility in software designs.

+### Difference between building architecture and software architecture
+> One of the differences between building architecture and software architecture is that a lot of decisions about a building are hard to change.
+It is hard to go back and change your basement, though it is possible.
+> There is no theoretical reason that anything is hard to change about software.
+If you pick any one aspect of software then you can make it easy to change, but we don’t know how to make everything easy to change.
+Making something easy to change makes the overall system a little more complex, and making everything easy to change makes the entire system very complex.
+Complexity is what makes software hard to change.
+That, and duplication.
+> My reservation of Aspect-Oriented Programming is that we already have fairly good techniques for separating aspects of programs, and we don’t use them.
+I don’t think the real problem will be solved by making better techniques for separating aspects.
+We don’t know what should be the aspects that need separating, and we don’t know when it is worth separating them and when it is not.
+Software is not limited by physics, like buildings are.
+It is limited by imagination, by design, by organization.
+In short, it is limited by properties of people, not by properties of the world.
+“We have met the enemy, and he is us.”

 ## Reference
 [1] [Who needs an architect?](https://martinfowler.com/ieeeSoftware/whoNeedsArchitect.pdf) by Martin Fowler \
 [2] Evodb(http://martinfowler.com/articles/evodb.html)  - Allow us to change the schema of the database and migrate the data to the new schema.

+## Next topic to explore
+1. Aspect-Oriented Programming